 - If your symptoms improve and you don't need to call 999, you still need to make an urgent same-day appointment with your GP or asthma nurse.

 - Check if you've been given rescue prednisolone tablets to keep at home.
 If you have then take them as instructed by your GP or asthma nurse.
 You can find this information on your written asthma action plan.
 Or take them as written on the packet.

 After a hospital admission for an emergency asthma attack:

-- Make an appointment with your GP or asthma nurse within 48 hours of your discharge.
+- Make an appointment with your GP or asthma nurse within two working days of your discharge.

 - Before you leave hospital make sure you've been given a written asthma action plan and have been shown how to use your inhalers in the best way.

 - You will also need another review with a hospital specialist at one month to check your treatment plan and make sure your asthma is well managed.

 - One in six people who have an asthma attack needs hospital care again within just two weeks.
 If you've been recently hospitalised, it's important you know what things you can do to help avoid future attacks and cut your risk of ending up back in hospital.

 Don't ignore it if your symptoms are getting worse